Naila-Awan/BiteBox/README.md

 ## Overview

-BiteBox is developed as a semester project for the Database Course.
+BiteBox is developed as a semester project for the Database Systems Course.
 The project is a collaborative effort by Laiba Ijaz, Hissan Butt, and Naila Awan.
 BiteBox aims to enhance the food delivery experience by providing a user-friendly interface for customers, restaurants, and riders, along with robust administrative controls.

 ## Key Features